Successful projects aided by the Preservation Alliance

 The Alliance partnered with Curtains Without Borders to sponsor an inventory of historic painted theater scenery in New Hampshire.
 To date, project director Chris Hadsel (left) has documented over 100 painted theater curtains such as this one in Wilmot.
 The Alliance assists with building preservation to help bring new vitality to often underused spaces, and complementing local efforts to preserve theater curtains.

-With help from the Alliance, use of preservation planning and development tools are on the rise.
-Nearly 1/3 of towns in New Hampshire have now adopted a barn preservation tax incentive program.
-Over 10 communities have adopted a tax incentive that encourages re-investment in historic downtowns.
-Franconia Iron Furnace and other northern sites have benefited from help with state register listings.
+With help from the Alliance, use of preservation development tools is on the rise.
+Fifteen communities have adopted a tax incentive that encourages re-investment in historic downtowns, like in Newmarket.
+Over one-third of N.H. towns have now adopted a barn preservation tax incentive, and fifteen other sites have benefited from help with state register listings.